 Freshman composition courses are designed to meet the general writing requirements of all undergraduate academic programs at Mississippi State University.
 Regardless of major, all students must earn six hours of composition credit in order to graduate; campus wide, academic programs of study indicate that students should complete their composition requirements during the freshman year.

-Composition courses are taught by instructors, lecturers, and graduate teaching assistants under the supervision of program director Ann Spurlock.
+Composition courses are taught by instructors, lecturers, and graduate teaching assistants under the supervision of program director Courtney Dueitt.
 In the interest of teaching effectiveness and fairness to all students, the Department of English has adopted uniform course requirements and textbooks for its standard composition courses (EN 0103, EN 1103, and EN 1113).
 Although class sections will vary in accordance with an individual instructor’s academic interests, all sections will meet certain uniform requirements.

 Placement in a Composition Course